 Q: After my animals arrive, where will they be housed?

 A: Incoming animals from NAS sources will be housed in quarantine at the Central Animal Facility located on main campus.
-The importation of NAS animals to the UA requires a quarantine period of approximately 8 weeks.
+The importation of NAS animals to the UA requires a quarantine period of 5-6 weeks.
 Exceptions to this may be made if receiving animals from the same NAS institution and the same barrier/room at that institution within the last calendar year.
 If there are any changes to the health status of the barrier/room within that year, the animals must go through quarantine again.
 All of the situations listed are subject to approval by a UAC veterinarian.